jeffblackadar/mre/docs/selenium/selenium.md

 From: https://www.browserstack.com/guide/record-and-playback-in-selenium

 __This example shows the use of personally identifiable information.
 Use this at your own risk.
 Always protect your information.
-Delete this script when you are done with it or modify accordingly.__
+Delete this script when you are done with it or modify accordingly.
+Don't put passwords or other sensitive information in test scripts__

 ## Prerequisites
 + Chrome browser